Employee accommodation agreement

 - Full description of the property and the services that the employee should expect to receive in residence

 - A ‘menu’ of nearly 50 provisions determining what employer may or may not allow the employee to do in the property

 - Provision for the occupier’s rights and restrictions when the property occupied is part of a large complex such as a school or industrial buildings.

 Provision has also been made for the employer to move the employee to different accommodation if required or to terminate the licence if the requirements of the job change so that living close is no longer required.

-Extra to the document is a draft paragraph which can be added to any contract of employment to confirm the proposed arrangement for service occupancy.
+Extra to the document is a draft paragraph which can be added to any contract of employment to confirm the proposed arrangement.
 Use that too, to make sure there is no doubt as to the status of the arrangement.